 Grants reviewed by committee.

 Applicants are notified of acceptance or decline.
-Those awarded grants will be provided with contracts and funds will be distributed immediately.
+Those awarded grants will be provided with contracts.

 Contact and Questions

 For questions about grant goals, eligibility, metrics, and outcomes, contact:

 For questions about the online application portal, please contact:

 Carolyn Butterfield, Manager of Community Impact Data & Operations

 The Victory over Violence initiative currently works alongside 12 local programs to serve our community.
 Each program is working towards one or more of our stated VOV goals.

 To date, we have awarded

 We are currently accepting grant applications.
 Please see the tab "Grant Application Information" for details.

 A developmental program designed to build leadership skills for underrepresented elementary, middle, and high school youth that reside in Champaign/Urbana, IL.
 Active participation in this program will positively improve their academic skills